 2. Climb to the top of a lighthouse

-The Ponce de Leon Inlet Lighthouse is the tallest lighthouse in Florida- and you can climb the spiral staircase inside of the lighthouse up 203 steps to the top of the 175 foot tall tower for amazing views of Daytona, the Ponce Inlet and New Smyrna Beach.
+The Ponce de Leon Inlet Lighthouse is the tallest lighthouse in Florida- and you can climb the spiral staircase inside of the lighthouse up 203 steps to the top of the 175-foot tall tower for amazing views of Daytona, the Ponce Inlet, and New Smyrna Beach.
 The fee is $5 for adults and $1.50 for kids under 12.

 3. Check out the wildlife

-If you are staying in an oceanfront location you should be able to catch a glimpse of dolphin jumping and feeding in the shallow surf, or if you take the opportunity to do a little paddling in the protected bays- you should be able to see dolphin, pelicans, herons, osprey, egrets, and maybe even a Florida alligator.
+If you are staying in an oceanfront location you should be able to catch a glimpse of dolphins jumping and feeding in the shallow surf, or if you take the opportunity to do a little paddling in the protected bays- you should be able to see dolphin, pelicans, herons, osprey, egrets, and maybe even a Florida alligator.

 May-November is turtle nesting season.
-If you spot a Mama turtle making her way up the beach- give her plenty of room and don't interfere- and if you are lucky enough to come across a clutch of eggs, be sure to leave them alone.
-New Smyrna has dozens of volunteers who monitor the egg nests and keep track of when the hatchlings should emerge.
+If you spot a Mama turtle making her way up the beach- give her plenty of room and don't interfere, and if you are lucky enough to come across a clutch of eggs, be sure to leave them alone.
+New Smyrna Beach has dozens of volunteers who monitor the egg nests and keep track of when the hatchlings should emerge.
 And if you are truly fortunate- maybe you'll get to see some hatchlings make the trek into the sea!